 Nutrition plays a key role in the health of the human body.
 Without the proper combination of vitamins, minerals, carbohydrates, proteins, and fats, the body does not have the building blocks that it requires for healing and recovery.

-Psychology Today (2) says that proper nutrition is the first step toward loving yourself and thriving after recovery.
+Researchers say that proper nutrition is the first step toward loving yourself and thriving after recovery.
 The National Institutes on Health (1) suggest that nutrition is particularly helpful when it relates to healing.

 Incorporating Nutritional Therapy for Addiction at Destinations For Teens